tomerfiliba-org/rpyc/site/index.rst

 Use Cases
 ---------
-* Excels in testing environments
+* Excels in testing environments -- run your tests from a central machine offering a convenient development environment, while the actual operations take place on remote ones.

-* Control multiple hardware or software platforms from a central point
+* Control/administer multiple hardware or software platforms from a central point: any machine that runs Python is at your hand!
+No need to master multiple shell-script languages (BASH, Windows batch files, etc.) and use awkward tools (``awk``, ``sed``, ``grep``, ...)

-* Access remote hardware resources transparently
+* Access remote hardware resources transparently.
+For instance, suppose you have some proprietary electronic testing equipment that comes with drivers only for HPUX, but no one wants to actually use HPUX... just connect to the machine and use the remote ``ctypes`` module (or open the ``/dev`` file directly).

+* `Monkey-patch <http://en.wikipedia.org/wiki/Monkey_patch>`_ local code or remote code.
+  For instance, using monkey-patching you can cross network boundaries by replacing the ``socket`` module of one program with a remote one.
+Another example could be replacing the ``os`` module of your program with a remote module, causing ``os.system`` (for instance) to run remotely.

-* Distribute workload among multiple machines with ease
+* Distributing workload among multiple machines with ease

 * Implement remote services (like `WSDL <http://en.wikipedia.org/wiki/WSDL>`_ or `RMI <http://en.wikipedia.org/wiki/Java_remote_method_invocation>`_)